intel-analytics/ipex-llm/python/llm/example/transformers/transformers_int4/falcon/README.md

 #### 2.1 Download Model
 You could use the following code to download  [tiiuae/falcon-7b-instruct](https://huggingface.co/tiiuae/falcon-7b-instruct) or [tiiuae/falcon-40b-instruct](https://huggingface.co/tiiuae/falcon-40b-instruct) with a specific snapshot id.
-Please note that the `modelling_RW.py` files that we provide are based on these specific commits
+Please note that the `modelling_RW.py` files that we provide are based on these specific commits.

 ```python
 from huggingface_hub import snapshot_download